Representation varieties of twisted Hopf links: Representation varieties and character varieties

-Recall that by definition of GIT quotient for an affine variety, if we write $ R(\G,G)=\Spec A$, then $M (\G,G)=\Spec A^{G}$, where $A^G$ is the finitely generated $k$-algebra of invariants elements of $A$ under the induced action of $G$.
+Recall that by definition of the GIT quotient for an affine variety, if we write $ R(\G,G)=\Spec A$, then $M (\G,G)=\Spec A^{G}$, where $A^G$ is the finitely generated $k$-algebra of invariant elements of $A$ under the induced action of $G$.